Migraine is a form of primary headache disorder.

 You must consider potentially serious secondary causes of headaches and/or auras.

 The neurological symptoms brought on by migraine with aura can be challenging to distinguish from a TIA/Stroke.
-The NICE CKS on Migraine specifically highlights features that should raise suspicion of a secondary cause.
 Auras that feature motor, brainstem or retinal symptoms are not typical.
-In particular NICE highlight the following symptoms that warrant consideration of urgent neurological review:
+In particular NICE highlights the following symptoms that warrant consideration of urgent neurological review:

 At times a typical aura may occur without a following migraine.
 This can be extremely challenging to differentiate from an acute neurological event (TIA / stroke).
 Investigation depends in part on the ‘aura’ symptoms and patient age but in general cases should be discussed and referred urgently to neurology.